NashitaFatima/TeamKrunch-SCDF-Elderly-Chatbot_SCDFXIBM/README.md

 - Create an IBM account

-- Download the code from this github (Insert link to github)
+- Download the code from this github

 - Login to IBM account